Saviel-A/crowncoinscasino-automation/README.md

 6. Update the username with a random string.
 7. Choose a random avatar.
 8. Click Apply.
+9. Click on profile to verify that the username has been updated.
+10. After verifying the profile update, extract and log the current balance of social coins.

 #### Validation:
 - Open My Profile and verify that the username has been updated.